 The Dietetic Internship is part of the Nutrition Specialty in the Master of Science Program in Nutrition and Exercise (329NU).
-Therefore, all people who apply for the Dietetic Internship must apply separately to the graduate program by the deadline date of the year they expect to enter the DI.
+Therefore, all people who apply for the Dietetic Internship must apply to the graduate program by the deadline year they expect to enter the DI.
 The MS degree does not have to be completed for verification of completion of the internship.

 The mission of the Queens College Dietetic Internship is: To prepare entry-level dietetics practitioners in a manner that promotes flexibility and innovation in the increasingly global society.

-Each student will be required to work in one or more facilities, assigned by the Queens College Program Director, to complete successfully a minimum of 1305 hours of experience.
-Students must work full-time or part time for a minimum of 24 hours per week in the assigned facility.
+Each student will be required to work in one or more facilities, assigned by the Queens College Program Director, to successfully complete 1305 hours of experience.
+Students must work full-time or a minimum of 24 hours per week in the assigned facility.
 Students will be required to gain experience in all areas of Dietetics.
 The program emphasis area is Community Nutrition.

-Matriculated status in the Family, Nutrition and Exercise Sciences (FNES) Graduate program (see Queens College Web site www.qc.cuny.edu for further information regarding graduate admissions.
+Matriculated status in the Family, Nutrition and Exercise Sciences (FNES) Graduate program. (see Queens College Web site www.qc.cuny.edu

-Willingness to work as a member of a team and ability to function independently
+· Willingness to work as a member of a team and ability to function independent.

 - The Dietetic Internship Program will assure that all interns understand the requirements for successful completion of the program for verification.

 · Over a five-year period, 95% of all interns will complete the program within 15 months of their entrance into the program.